fdonat-cloud/inverseIsing2D/README.md

   ![sorting.jpg](https://github.com/fdonat-cloud/inverseIsing2D/blob/master/sorting.jpg?raw=true)
   ![histogram.jpg](https://github.com/fdonat-cloud/inverseIsing2D/blob/master/histogram.jpg?raw=true)

-  The first plot shows that there are some couplings with values between 0.4 and 0.6 and many more couplings with much smaller values.
-The histogram shows a symmetric distribution centered around 0.46 and a typical noise distribution for much smaller values.
-The real value of the coupling is 0.5.
-The distribution centered around 0.46 is made up of about 200 occurrences, which is the actual number of couplings since the input data were about a 10x10 Ising model with first neighbours interaction and periodic boundary conditions.
+  The first plot shows that there is a step between couplings with values from 0.30 to 0.60 and couplings with values from cutoff (0.001) to 0.15.
+The histogram shows a symmetric distribution centered around 0.45 and a distribution typical of noise for the smaller values.
+The real value of the coupling is 0.50.
+The distribution centered around 0.45 is made up of 200 occurrences, which is the actual number of couplings since the input data were about a 10x10 Ising model with first neighbours interaction and periodic boundary conditions.
+  There is not a general rule to interpret these plots.
+One should rely on previous knowledge about the data (if there is any) and remember that more data mean better inference.
+For information about the precision of this method for various temperatures and couplings, see [this article](https://arxiv.org/abs/1702.01522).